ngriffiths21/measles-dashboard/src/index.md

 ---

+*Nicholas Griffiths is an epidemiologist who previously worked at Massachusetts Department of Public Health and has an MPH from Boston University.*

+*Comments: nick.griffiths.rc@gmail.com*

+---

 ## Data notes

 Weekly measles cases: CDC, [Measles Cases and Outbreaks](https://www.cdc.gov/measles/data-research/index.html), section titled "Weekly measles cases by rash onset date."
 This data includes *confirmed* cases, meaning they must either be epidemiologically linked to a previous case, or confirmed via lab testing.
 Some cases are missed by this reporting process.